leadr-msu/3d-printing-guide/index.md

 # 3D Printing Guide

-Created by Autumn Painter and Brian Geyer
+Created by Autumn Painter and Brian Samuel Geyer

 ## Open 'Cura'
 This is where you will adjust the size and orientation of your model for printing.